crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 #### **3. Beyond Packet Filtering: Advanced Firewall Types**

 While powerful, packet filtering firewalls are primarily concerned with _where_ traffic is going (IPs and ports).
 They are contrasted with more advanced firewalls that operate at higher layers and can inspect _what_ is inside the traffic. **Application-Level Gateways**, or **proxy firewalls**, operate at the Application Layer (Layer 7).
-Instead of simply forwarding packets, they act as an intermediary, terminating client connections and making new ones to the server.
-This allows them to inspect the actual content of the traffic, such as specific HTTP commands or SQL queries.
+Instead of simply forwarding packets, they act as an intermediary, terminating client connections and initiating new ones to the server.
+This allows them to inspect the actual content of the traffic, such as specific HTTP commands, SQL queries or malicious URLs, which a Layer 3/4 packet filter is blind to.

-Packet filtering firewalls (even stateful ones) are contrasted with more advanced firewalls that operate at higher layers and make more intelligent decisions.

-**Application-Level Gateways (Proxy Firewalls)**
-These operate at the Application Layer (OSI Layer 7).
-Instead of just forwarding packets, they act as an intermediary.

-- **How it works:** The proxy terminates the client connection and initiates a new, separate connection to the server.

-- **Key Advantage:** It can inspect the actual _content_ of the traffic (e.g., specific HTTP commands, SQL queries, malicious URLs), which a Layer 3/4 packet filter is blind to.

 **Next-Generation Firewalls (NGFWs)**
 NGFWs represent the modern evolution, incorporating the features of all previous types and adding advanced security integrations.